DOM-based cross-site scripting

 What is DOM-based cross-site scripting?

-More information about DOM-based cross-site scripting
+How does DOM-based cross-site scripting work?

 The Document Object Model is what makes dynamic, single-page applications possible.
 However, it is also what makes DOM-based cross-site scripting possible.

 Unlike all other types of cross-site scripting, DOM-based XSS is purely a client-side vulnerability.
 This means that during a DOM-based XSS attack, the payload never reaches the server.
 The entire attack happens in the web browser.

 DOM-based XSS is similar to reflected XSS because no information is stored during the attack.
 A DOM-based XSS attack is also conducted by tricking a victim into clicking a malicious URL.

 Every DOM-based XSS vulnerability has two elements: the source of user input and the target where this user input is written, called a sink.
 Popular sources that attackers can manipulate are